-If you have connected a pressure-sensitive application, you must use the settings [Set pump pressure] ( $\rightarrow$ Pump $\rightarrow$ Pressure control $\rightarrow$ Set pump press.) and [Max. pressure] in the Pump menu.
+If you have connected a pressure-sensitive application, you must use the settings [Set pump pressure] ( → Pump → Pressure control → Set pump press.) and [Max. pressure] in the Pump menu.

-Pump level

-- Through-flow control - The Flow control menu is only displayed if an MID flow controller has been connected. - Pressure control with entry window for the set pump pressure - As an alternative to the 8 pump power stages, operation with pressure control is provided.
-The device then regulates to the set pressure and enables a careful supply of pressure-sensitive consumers. - You enter a value in this entry window when you have connected a pressure-sensitive consumer.
-This value in the bar unit depends on the sensitivity of your consumer.
-If you enter a setpoint of 0 bar, the pressure control is switched off. - Pressure control variables

-No settings can be made here.

-- Pump pressure: Displays the current pressure of the pump in the outflow. - Outfl.
+- Entries in the Pump menu - Pump level - Through-flow control - The Flow control menu is only displayed if an MID flow controller has been connected. - Pressure control with entry window for the set pump pressure - As an alternative to the 8 pump power stages, operation with pressure control is provided.
+The device then regulates to the set pressure and enables a careful supply of pressure-sensitive applications. - You enter a value in this entry window when you have connected a pressure-sensitive application.
+This value in the bar unit depends on the sensitivity of your application.
+If you enter a setpoint of 0 bar, the pressure control is switched off. - Pressure limitation - When operating with a pump level or through-flow control, a limit for restricting the pump pressure can be set here.
+This setting only becomes active if the pressure control is deactivated. - You enter a value in this entry window when you have connected a pressure-sensitive application.
+This value in the bar unit depends on the sensitivity of your application.
+If you enter a set point of 0 bar, the pressure control is switched off. - Pressure measurement - No settings can be made here. - Pump pressure: Displays the current pressure of the pump in the outflow. - Outfl.
 Press.
-FC

-Displays the pressure currently measured at the output of the flow controller.
-The menu is only displayed if a flow controller has been connected.

-- Extern Ethernet and Extern analog: Displays the externally measured pressure supplied via the interface. - Max. pressure - This entry serves to protect your application.
+FC - Displays the pressure currently measured at the output of the flow controller.
+The menu is only displayed if a flow controller has been connected. - Extern Ethernet and Extern analog: Displays the externally measured pressure supplied via the interface. - Max. pressure - This entry serves to protect your application.
 Set the maximum pressure to a level which cannot damage your connected application.
-The set pressure must be lower than the maximum pressure.
+The set pressure and the pressure limit must be lower than the maximum pressure.
 If the maximum pressure you entered is exceeded, the device switches off.
 Pump, heater and cooling unit are switched off. - Auxiliary pump - The menu is only displayed if an auxiliary pump has been connected.

+Pump

+Pump le evel •

+Through h-flow control off 🕨

+Pressun e control off 🕨

+Pressun off

+Pressur e measuremer it 🕨

+Max. pr essure 7 7.00 bar

+ESC ○ MENU START